holoviz/holoviz/doc/Roadmap.rst

     space (e.g. a time range on a timeseries plot), storing, restoring, and displaying that information in editable form.
 See https://github.com/holoviz/holonote for the work as it develops.

-Other targets needed in HoloViz or in packages designed to work well with HoloViz include:
+Other goals for HoloViz or packages designed to work well with HoloViz include:

 1.  **More extensive documentation about deployment**: HoloViz includes a